wxie2017/wxie2017.github.io/pages/speech/to_be_not_to_be.md

 Thank you.
 I could also play some games in the future.
 Stay tuned.

 To be, or not to be.
-This is a question.
+This was a question.

 Now I begin to realize that it is the "to be" not the "not to be" that makes me here today.
 If I had ever chosen the "not to be" I would be one of you sitting there, there and there.

 Today I am here to call for your action.
 I started a project of SAA.
+This is a projec to make it easy for you to act as the SAA.
 There is job description, and there are on-stage scripts, and there are many fun games.
-Any of you can choose the "to be" to practice the role of SAA in this club, in other clubs, in your family, in your school, in your work, and most importantly in your life.
+Any of you can choose the "to be" to practice the role of SAA in this club.
+You can follow the script, you can play the game, you can add your own script, and you can innovate your own games.
+I am expecting that after a few months you can act this role in other clubs, in your family, in your school, in your work, and most importantly in your life.

+I already have Peter and Joker as project members.
+They are the mentors of this role.
+All you need is the "to be".

 To be, or not to be.
 It is not a problem because I see something in your eyes.